Earthform-AI/warden-landing/STRIPE_INTEGRATION_SETUP.md

 2. Navigate to the sponsorship section
 3. Fill out the form and select a tier
 4. Click "Start Sponsorship with Stripe"
-5. You should be redirected to Stripe Checkout
+5. Client fetches publishable key from `/stripe-publishable-key` and redirects to Stripe Checkout

 ### 3. Test Webhooks